-The EU-Algeria dialogue on migration and mobility within the framework of the Partnership Priorities provides an opportunity to discuss shared challenges, as Algeria increasingly becomes a country of destination, not only of transit, of Sub-Saharan migration routes.
-The increased pressure in the last years pushed the Government to adopt forceful measures against irregular migrants, including large-scale deportations.
-The United Nations Committee on the Elimination of Racial Discrimination (CERD) expressed concerns about racial stereotypes and hate speech targeting asylum seekers, refugees and Sub-Saharan migrants.
-Algeria lacks legislation on asylum, a clear legal framework for migrant workers and treats irregular migration as a criminal offence.
+The EU-Algeria dialogue on migration and mobility, within the framework of the Partnership Priorities, provides an opportunity to discuss Algerian challenges, as it becomes a country of destination, not only a transit country of Sub-Saharan migration routes.
+The increased pressure in the last years pushed the Government to adopt harsh measures against migrants, which included massive round ups and deportations by road.
+According to reports, not only illegal migrants were targeted, and the racial profiling was part of the operation.